branthz/margin-cache/README.md

 # margin-cache

 ## Summary
-this is a hign-performance stand-alone cacher, it's based on C/S architecture. margin is a stateless , the data will be lost when the process restarted, so the client need to monitor the operational status of margin. margin will record the init time so that the client-side can maintain the heartbeat through the ping command with it, margin return pong and carries the init time. client can judge whether server has restarted by the value of time if needed.
+this is a hign-performance stand-alone redis-like cacher, it's based on C/S architecture. margin is a stateless , the data will lose when the progress restarted, so the client need to monitor the operational status of margin. margin will record the init time so that the client-side can maintain the heartbeat through the ping command with it, margin return pong and carries the init time. client can judge whether server has restarted by the value of time if needed.